team-return-to-sleep/Secure_Social_App/README.md

 ## Installation or Distribution

-### Setup For First Time Users:
-### Install Expo-Cli and Node Modues
+### Install Required Packages
-1. `npm install` to install node modules
-2. `npm install -g expo-cli` to install expo cli
+In the project directory console, run `npm install` or `yarn install` to install node modules.
+Note that to prevent unexpected errors, it’s best to stay consistent in terms of installation packages.

-### Setting up and configuting AWS services
+### Setting up AWS services
-### Ground work
-1. Please note: when the `terminal` is mentioned, it is allways reffering to the root directory of the App.
+### Set up and configure your AWS account
-1. Go to https://docs.amplify.aws/start/getting-started/installation/q/integration/react-nativen and follow the steps to create an AWS account.
+1. Follow the instructions at https://portal.aws.amazon.com/billing/signup? redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start to create an AWS account if you don’t have one already
-2. Open your terminal and type `npm install -g @aws-amplify/cli` to install the Amplify CLI.
+2. In the project directory, run `npm install -g @aws-amplify/cli` to install the Amplify CLI
-### Configure your Amplify CLI
-1. Type `amplify configure` into the terminal.
-5. A web browser will open to the AWS login page.
-Login to the AWS console and then retern to the terminal and press enter.
-6. Next select your region.
-Note that not all regions support SMS messaging.
-So select the region closest to you that does support SMS.
-Here is a [list](https://docs.aws.amazon.com/sns/latest/dg/sns-supported-regions-countries.html) of regions that support SMS.
-7. You can then choose an IAM username - it is not important what you choose, but remember it as you will want to use it later.
-8. Press enter.
-A web page will open.
-You will configure the user settings here.
-To do this:
-    * Press `Next: Permissions`
-    * Press `Next: Tags`
-    * Press `Next: Review`
-    * Press `Create User`
-    * You will then be taken to a confirmation page that displays your `Access key ID` and `Secret access key`.
-These will never be displayed again so download the CSV containing them so you can access them again later.
-8. Return to your terminal and press `enter`.
-9. Enter Access key ID and then Secret access key.
-10. Give your profile a name, and then you're done configuring your Amplify CLI!
+3. Configure the Amplify CLI following the steps in https://docs.amplify.aws/start/ getting-started/installation/q/integration/react-native/.
+Note when selecting your region, you can select any region from the following list to avoid unexpected errors: https://docs.aws.amazon.com/sns/latest/dg/sns-supported-regions -countries.html.
+Also make sure to download the csv file containing your access keys for safe storage after creating your user.

-### Add Amplify to the App
+### Add Amplify into the Project
-1. Go to the terminal and type `amplify init`
+1. In the project directory console, run `amplify init`
-2. Next you will be asked a series of questions.
-The default answers will be fine, just be sure that you choose `javaScript` for `Choose the type of app that you're building`  and  `react-native` for `What javascript framework are you using`.
+2. Upon being asked a list of questions, select `javascript` for the type of app you’re building and `react-native` for the javascript framework used.
+Every other question can be answered using the default response.
-3. When asked `Do you want to use an AWS profile?` select  `Yes`.
-Then select the profile that you just created.
-That's it, time for the next step!
+3. Select `Yes` when asked if you want to use an AWS profile and pick out your newly created profile

-### Add Cognito Authentication Service The App
+### Add Cognito Authentication into the Project
-1. Go to the terminal and type `amplify add auth`.
+1. In the project directory console, run `amplify add auth`.
-2. Answer the following the following questions as follows:
+2. You will be prompted several questions which you can answer as follows:

-    * Do you want to use the default authentication and security configuration? `Manual configuration`
+    * Do you want to use the default authentication and security configuration? `default configuration`
-    * Select the authentication/authorization services that you want to use: `User Sign-Up & Sign-In only (Best used with a cloud API only)`
-    * Please provide a friendly name for your resource that will be used to label this category in the project: `Anything will do`
-    * Please provide a name for your user pool: `Anything will do`
     * How do you want users to be able to sign in? `Username`
-    *  Do you want to add User Pool Groups? `No`
-    *  Do you want to add an admin queries API? `No`
-    *  Multifactor authentication (MFA) user login options: `ON (Required for all logins, can not be enabled later)`
-    *   For user login, select the MFA types: `SMS Text Message`
-    *    Please specify an SMS authentication message: `Anything will do`
-    *    Email based user registration/forgot password: `Enabled (Requires per-user email entry at registration)`
-    *    Please specify an email verification subject: `Anything will do`
-    *    Please specify an email verification message: `Anything will do `
-    *    Do you want to override the default password policy for this User Pool? `No`
+    * Do you want to configure advanced settings? `No`

-    *   What attributes are required for signing up? `select email and phone number`
-    *  Specify the app's refresh token expiration period (in days):`default (or anything else)`
+3. Navigate to the AWS console and search ‘Amplify’.
+Click on ‘Wallflower’ if it is visible, otherwise click on `New app > build an app`.
+If ‘Wallflower’ is available, skip to step 5.
+4. Enter an app name (Wallflower) and confirm deployment.
+Amplify may take a few minutes to set up
+5. Click on ‘launch studio’ and you should get redirected to Amplify Studio.
+On the left side menu, navigate to ‘Authentication’
+6. Configure the following:

+   * Login `‘Username’ as login mechanism`
+   * Sign up `‘Email’, ‘Name’ as attributes`
+   * Password Policy
+     * Length in characters: 7
+     * Check boxes for lowercase, uppercase, numerals, and symbols
+     * Check box for email under ‘Forgot password message’

+7. Press `deploy` and wait for the success message in the top right corner.
+Click on the message and copy the terminal command into the project directory console
+8. Run the given `amplify pull` command, and confirm login to the Amplify CLI
+9. You will be prompted more questions, which you may answer as follows:

+     * Choose your default editor `Android Studio`
+     * Choose the type of app that you’re building `javascript`
+     * What javascript framework are you using `React native`
+     * Source directory path `src (default)`
+     * Distribution directory path `/ (default)`
+     * Build command `npm.cmd run-script build (default)`
+     * Start command `Npm.cmd run-script start (default)`
-    *   Do you want to specify the user attributes this app can read and write? `No`
+     * Do you plan on modifying this backend `Yes`
-    *    Do you want to use an OAuth flow? `No`
-    *    Do you want to configure Lambda Triggers for Cognito? `No`

-3. Now you're done!
-In the terminal, type `amplify status` to check that `AUTH` was successfully added  to the App.
-Type `amplify push` to push these changes to the cloud.
-4. You should now be able to login to your AWS console, type Cognito into the `find service` search bar, select Cognito, then select `Manage user pools`, and then select the user pool that you just created.
-If you don't see the userpool that you just created here, go to your terminal and  type `amplify auth console`.
-This will open the user pool that you just created in a web browser.
-5. At this point you should be able to run the app by typing`npm start` into the terminal, and create a user through the signup page.
-However, you will not yet be able to verify the user or login because you have not yet enabled AWS to send SMS codes.
-### Configuring Your User Pool
-1. Navigate to the user pool that you just create on the AWS console.
-Under `General settings` select `MFA and verification`, then do the following:

-    * Under `How will a user be able to recover their account?` select `Email only`.
-    * Under `Which attributes do you want to verify?` select `phone number`
-    * Now select `save changes`
-    * Now you must request a spending limit increase to enable SMS messages to be sent.
-(Note: I am not totally sure if this part is necessary.
-Maybe try to start the App and create an account before you do this.)
-        * From the services dropdown menu select`support`.
-        * Then choose `create case`.
-        * Fillout and submit the request.
-               Under Limit type select `SMS Text Messaging`

-### Test You Progress Thus Far.
-1. Open your terminal.
-2. Type `npm start` to start running the App
-3. Open the app on your phone using the expo app or open it in an emulator.
-Create an account and login!
-4. Go to your userpool and make sure that you can see this new user there.
+10. Make sure an amplify folder is created in the project directory, along with the file `aws-exports.js`

-### Add API - The AWS GraphQL Service to Your App
+### Add GraphQL into the Project
 1. In the terminal type `amplify add api`
 2. Answer the subsequent questions as follows:
       * Please select from one of the below mentioned services: `GraphQL`